ML4BM-Lab/Functional-cart-atlas/README.md

-# A Functional CAR-T Cell Atlas to Unravel Regulatory Mechanisms of CAR-T therapies
+# An open CAR-T single-cell atlas to enable in-depth characterization and rational engineering of CAR-T products